NTNU-MCS/MarPowSim/README.md

 Please include the following reference when you use the MarPowSim toolbox:

    Bø, T.I., K.K.
 Yum, A.R.
-Dahl, M. R. Miyazaki, E. Pedersen, R. Skjetne, T.A.
-Johansen, and A. J. Sørensen (2015).
+Dahl, M.R.
+Miyazaki, E. Pedersen, R. Skjetne, T.A.
+Johansen, and A.J.
+Sørensen (2015).
 Marine Power Systems Simulator (MarPowSim).
 URL: https://github.com/NTNU-MCS/MarPowSim

 Also, we encourage to credit the following open access journal article upon using this toolbox:

 Bø, T.I., A.R.
 Dahl, T.A.
-Johansen, E. Mathiesen, M. R. Miyazaki, E. Pedersen, R. Skjetne, A. J. Sørensen, L. Thorat, and K. K. Yum, “Marine Vessel and Power Plant System Simulator.”
+Johansen, E. Mathiesen, M.R.
+Miyazaki, E. Pedersen, R. Skjetne, A.J.
+Sørensen, L. Thorat, and K. K. Yum, “Marine Vessel and Power Plant System Simulator.”
 IEEE Access, Vol. 3, pp. 2065-2079, 2015.

 Copy the folder /marpowsim to your Matlab folder and "add the path with subfolders" to Matlab path.
 You can run install.m to do this automatically.
 Then, see "How to build a model.docx"